KartikChugh/Scavengers/README.md

 <a href="https://kartikchugh.itch.io/scavengers">![play](imgs/widget-play.png)</a>

+Or watch a playthrough [here](https://www.youtube.com/watch?v=fooLFTT1zDQ)!

 ## A 2D Roguelike Experience

-Complete with procedural tile-based levels, turn-based movement, hunger mechanics, and old-school graphics and audio.
+Complete with procedural tile-based levels, turn-based movement, hunger mechanics, and an old-school style.

 ### Every day is a struggle to survive.